 The functions of the centre-demonstration, adaptation and dissemination of advanced technologies-are the items most favoured in the support menu of climate change funds.
 Mobilizing support from such funds would need to take place in two phases.
 In the first phase, these funds should be approached to finance the establishment of the centre.
-In the second, the centre would approach climate change funds and other resources to mobilize large amounts of finance for F It would be easier to visualize India as an affluent, buoyant economy if its neighbours in South Asia were also developing and stable projects.
+In the second, the centre would approach climate change funds and other resources to mobilize large amounts of finance for projects.
 It would serve as a channel of transferring technology and finance to the relevant energy projects.